 Defining and understanding key length

-As I venture deeper, it’s pertinent to understand the concept of ‘key length.’
+It’s important to understand the concept of ‘key length.’
 The ‘key’ is a piece of information utilized by the encryption algorithm to transform plaintext into ciphertext and vice versa during decryption.
 The ‘key length’ refers to the number of bits in the key.
 Typically, a longer key length denotes a higher level of security, as it creates a broader range of potential keys, making it exponentially harder for unauthorized parties to crack the code.

 RSA and ECC – A comparative analysis